ResourceDataInc/please/README.md

 * `in .\directory` specifies the directory containing the files

 ## Contributing
+* You need to have python installed to run tests.
 * New commands can be added to please by adding a Command to the \app\Library\Commands.cs file and corresponding tests to the app\Tests project.
 * Run `ci\local` to build the projects and run the tests.
 * If you fixed a bug, run `release\bump patch`.
 If you added a command, run `release\bump minor`.